Horse colic: Cecal impaction

 Only 5% of large intestinal impactions at referral hospital involve the cecum.
 Primary cecal impactions usually consist of dry feed material, with the horse slowly developing clinical signs over several days.
 Secondary cecal impactions may occur post-surgery, orthopedic or otherwise, and the cecum does not function properly.
 Horses usually show clinical signs 3–5 days post general anesthesia, including decreased appetite, decreased manure production, and gas in the cecum which can be auscultated.
 The cecum quickly distends due to fluid and gas accumulation, often leading to rupture within 24–48 hours if not corrected.
 This impaction may be missed since decreased manure production can be attributed secondarily to surgery, and often rupture occurs before severe signs of pain.
 Horses are most at risk for this type of impaction if surgery is greater than 1 hour in length, or if inadequate analgesia is provided postoperatively.

 Diagnosis is usually made by rectal palpation.
 Treatment includes fluid therapy and analgesics, but surgery is indicated if there is severe distention of the cecum or if medical therapy does not improve the situation.
 Surgery includes typhlotomy, and although cecal bypass has been performed in the past to prevent reoccurrence, a recent study suggests it is not necessary.
 Surgery has a good prognosis, although rupture can occur during surgical manipulation.
 The cause of cecal impactions are not known.
-Cecal impassion should be differentiated from large colon impaction via rectal, since cecal impaction has a high risk of rupture even before developing severe pain.
+Cecal impaction should be differentiated from large colon impaction via rectal, since cecal impaction has a high risk of rupture even before developing severe pain.
 Overall prognosis is 90%, regardless of medical or surgical treatment, but rupture does occur, often with no warning.